 Sub-County Liaison Committees

-These groups are made up of a combination of affected stakeholders, area community leaders representing women, youth and the disabled, political leaders, religious leaders, government and county level lead agencies and administrators.
+These groups are made up of a combination of affected stakeholders, area community leaders representing women, youth and persons with disabilities, political leaders, religious leaders, government and county level lead agencies and administrators.
 These forums provide an avenue for a diverse range of stakeholders to engage with Base Titanium on matters that affect their communities.
 Three committees cover the Project footprint:

-- The Mining Project Liaison Committee acts as the primary channel of communication for affected stakeholders in Msambweni and Lunga Lunga Sub-Counties.
+- The Msambweni Liaison Committee acts as the primary channel of communication for affected stakeholders in Msambweni Sub-County.

 - The Likoni Liaison Committee providing links to communities near the Likoni ship loading facility.

-- The Kwale Liaison Committee represents communities affected by the transport corridor between Ukunda and Likoni.
+- The Matuga Liaison Committee represents communities affected by the transport corridor between Ukunda and Likoni.

-Base has been holding thorough and meaningful engagement with all 14 committees listed above for a period of 5 years from 2013 to 2017, dealing with a variety of issues ranging from grievances to community development.
-A total of 403 meetings were held during this period.
-New committees are formed to cover the next 5-year term in accordance with the SEP.
+We have been holding thorough and meaningful engagement with all 14 committees listed above for a period of 5 years from 2013 to 2017, dealing with a variety of issues ranging from grievances to community development.
+Over 400 meetings were held during this period.
+New committees were formed in February 2018 to cover the next 5-year term in accordance with the SEP.